 - Re-add the same image through the Photos app and try again.
 It should work now.

 - Still no change?
-Turn-off the iCloud sync on your iPhone for Contacts and re-check.
-I have full confidence to say it works perfectly on Phone 6S plus running iOS 11.
+Turn-off the iCloud sync or mobile data for Contacts app in your iPhone and re-check.
+I have full confidence to say it works perfectly on Phone 6S plus running iOS 12.

 Our video tutorial on adding photos to iPhone for full screen caller image is given below.